ananyalohani/mausam/README.md

 ## Features

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+This application was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv) was to build an application to complete the given user stories.

-The features that I implemented are as follows:
+The features I implemented are as follows:

 - Request for your current location's forecast.
 - Request for the forecast of any city.